 Past & Current projects:

-- 2017- present: She continues to offer well being workshops to women and children refugees who need ongoing support.
+• 2017- present: She continues to offer well being workshops to women and children refugees who need ongoing mental/emotional health support.

 Staff: Jess Greig works as our part-time Social Media Marketing Assistant.
 Jess brings her creativity and heart wisdom to all that she does.
 She is intrumental in helping us to connect with more people who need our services.
 She's also helping us to connect with like minded organisations across Scotland which contributes to our potential to collaborate with others on various projects.